paradedb/paradedb/pg_search/README.md

 #### Linux Ubuntu

-We provide prebuilt binaries for Linux Ubuntu.
+We provide prebuilt binaries for Linux Ubuntu, currently only for PostgreSQL 15 (more versions coming soon).
 To install `pg_search`, follow these steps:

 ```bash
 # Install pg_bm25